sakshipaikra73/satellite-crop-yield-prediction/README.md

 Food supply chain optimization

-🔮 Future Enhancements
+🔮 Future Improvements

 Integrate weather and soil moisture data

-Use transformer-based temporal models
+Improve temporal modeling using advanced architectures

 Deploy as a web-based decision support system

-Extend to multi-crop and multi-region prediction
+Extend the model to multiple crops and regions

 📄 Summary

-This project demonstrates a complete AI-powered pipeline that transforms raw satellite imagery into accurate, farm-level crop yield predictions.
-By automating data acquisition, NDVI feature extraction, and deep learning-based modeling, it provides a scalable and practical solution for real-world agritech and sustainability initiatives.
+This project presents a complete AI-driven pipeline that converts raw Sentinel-2 satellite imagery into accurate, farm-level crop yield predictions.
+By automating data acquisition, NDVI feature extraction, and deep learning-based modeling, it supports smarter agricultural planning and scalable agritech solutions.